-Branch and bound solver with constraint propagation 687 4.3
+4.3 Branch and bound solver with constraint propagation

-688 The highly non-linear counting constraints associated with the existence of disk triangulations 689 (Proposition 1) make the global integer problem (Eq.
+The highly non-linear counting constraints associated with the existence of disk triangulations (Proposition 1) make the global integer programming problem (Eq.
 3) hard to solve.
-The simple brute-force 690 approach that consists in exploring all solutions n respecting the constraints, and picking the 691 one that minimizes the objective function, is impractical.
-Branch and bound search, strengthened 692 with constraint propagation, offers a smarter approach to solve such combinatorial optimization 693 problem.
+The simple brute-force approach that consists in exploring all solutions \mathbf{n} respecting the constraints, and picking the one that minimizes the objective function, is impractical.
+Branch and bound search, strengthened with constraint propagation, offers a smarter approach to solve such combinatorial optimization problem.

-694 The search space is organized as a tree with the initial full set of candidates at the root, and 695 the branch and bound algorithm explores branches that correspond to subsets of that full set.
-To 696 avoid enumerating all candidate solutions in a given branch, which would amount to an exhaustive 697 search among all possible solutions, the algorithm keeps track of some bounds on the solution 698 and prune any branch that will provably not give a better solution than the best one known so 699 far.
-Additionally, the search algorithm can exploit a constraint propagation mechanism to narrow 700 down the possible range of each unknown at each branching, and progressively reduces the search 701 space.
-The above search algorithm is readily available in the constraint programming library Gecode 702 [Schulte et al. 2006], which we use to solve (Eq.
+The search space is organized as a tree with the initial full set of candidates at the root, and the branch and bound algorithm explores branches that correspond to subsets of that full set.
+To avoid enumerating all candidate solutions in a given branch, which would amount to an exhaustive search among all possible solutions, the algorithm keeps track of some bounds on the solution and prune any branch that will provably not give a better solution than the best one known so far.
+Additionally, the search algorithm can exploit a constraint propagation mechanism to narrow down the possible range of each unknown at each branching, and progressively reduces the search space.
+The above search algorithm is readily available in the constraint programming library Gecode [33], which we use to solve (Eq.
 3).

-703 Given enough resources (computation time and memory space), the branch and bound search 704 will always find the optimal solution.
-But in practice, to solve large problems in a reasonable time, it 705 is critical to limit the size of the state space, and to use branching functions adapted to the problem.
-706 To setup the Gecode solver, we provide it with an integer range $[l_i..u_i]$ for each variable n_i , the 707 complete list of integer constraints built with Proposition 1, an objective function (Eq.
-3), and 708 two branching functions, one to select the next variable, and one to select the next value for a 709 given variable.
-Note that the full set of constraints can be specified a priori since Gecode supports 710 conditional constraints.
-711
+Given enough resources (computation time and memory space), the branch and bound search will always find the optimal solution.
+But in practice, to solve large problems in a reasonable time, it is critical to limit the size of the state space, and to use branching functions adapted to the problem.
+To setup the Gecode solver, we provide it with an integer range $[l_i..u_i]$ for each variable n_i , the complete list of integer constraints built with Proposition 1, an objective function (Eq.
+3), and two branching functions, one to select the next variable, and one to select the next value for a given variable.
+Note that the full set of constraints can be specified a priori since Gecode supports conditional constraints.

-712 Limit the size of the state space.
-The integer variables $n_i, i \in [1..N_e]$ can be basically restricted a priori to the range [1..4], and this initial range can be further reduced on basis of the local value 713 of the dihedral angle α_i as follows: {1, 2} for convex angles (i.e., $\alpha_i < 135^\circ$), {2, 3} for flat angles 714 (i.e., $135^{\circ} < \alpha_i < 225^{\circ}$) and {2, 3, 4} for concave angles (i.e., $225^{\circ} < \alpha_i$).
-Excluding valence one for 715 flat and concave angles is a reasonable simplification, as not doing so would lead to hexahedra of 716 very low or even negative quality.
-It also significantly reduces the number of integer constraints 717 (Proposition 1), as this restriction leaves fewer possibilities for valence one boundary vertices in 718 the disk triangulations.
-719
+Limit the size of the state space.
+The integer variables $n_i, i \in [1..N_e]$ can be basically restricted a priori to the range [1..4], and this initial range can be further reduced on basis of the local value of the dihedral angle α_i as follows: $\{1, 2\}$ for convex angles (i.e., $\alpha_i < 135^\circ$), $\{2, 3\}$ for flat angles (i.e., $135^\circ < \alpha_i < 225^\circ$) and $\{2, 3, 4\}$ for concave angles (i.e., $225^\circ < \alpha_i$).
+Excluding valence one for flat and concave angles is a reasonable simplification, as not doing so would lead to hexahedra of very low or even negative quality.
+It also significantly reduces the number of integer constraints (Proposition 1), as this restriction leaves fewer possibilities for valence one boundary vertices in the disk triangulations.

 Branching functions adapted to the problem.
-Each node in the branch and bound tree is associated 721 with a set of possible candidate solutions for the problem, more precisely in the current case, with a 722 list of possible valences for each boundary edge.
-The root-node of the tree corresponds to the initial 723 ranges, as described in the previous paragraph.
-Branching, now, is associated with the definition 724 of a subset of candidates by setting a particular value to a particular valence.
-The strategy for 725 searching efficiently the optimum solution in the tree is thus controlled by two branching functions: 726 the variable selection strategy (choose which variable to modify) and the value selection strategy (choose which value to set).
-728
+Each node in the branch and bound tree is associated with a set of possible candidate solutions for the problem, more precisely in the current case, with a list of possible valences for each boundary edge.
+The root-node of the tree corresponds to the initial ranges, as described in the previous paragraph.
+Branching, now, is associated with the definition of a subset of candidates by setting a particular value to a particular valence.
+The strategy for searching efficiently the optimum solution in the tree is thus controlled by two branching functions: the variable selection strategy (choose which variable to modify) and the value selection strategy (choose which value to set).